HelmholtzAI-FZJ/2025-09-course-Bringing-Deep-Learning-Workloads-to-JSC-supercomputers/03-parallelize-training.md

 ## Model Parallel

 - Waste of resources
-- While one GPU is working, others are waiting for the whole process to end
+- While one GPU is working, others are waiting the whole process to end
 - ![](images/no_pipe.png)
     - [Source: GPipe: Efficient Training of Giant Neural Networks using Pipeline Parallelism](https://arxiv.org/abs/1811.06965)